Trekky12/MMM-ModuleToggle/README.md

 }
 ```

-## Hide/Show Modules triggered through notifications to this module
+## Hide/Show Modules through notifications send to this module

-You can easily hide or show a module by sending a notification to the module.
+You can easily hide or show a module by sending a notification to this module.
 Therefore you can for example use the [Magic Mirror Module: Buttons](https://github.com/Jopyth/MMM-Buttons)

 ### Notification Parameters